mozilla-releng/releasewarrior-2.0/docs-thunderbird/release-promotion/common/uncategorized.md

 # A word on selecting partials in Ship-it

 This is purely informative as this is step performed by RelMan.
 Yet, it's good to have it at hand in case we're asked.
-When selecting partials in [Ship-it v2](https://shipit.mozilla-releng.net/), you need to make sure those specific releases lie within both the `candidates` and `releases` directories.
+When selecting partials in [Ship-it](http://ship-it.mozilla.org/), you need to make sure those specific releases lie within both the `candidates` and `releases` directories.
 This is because [release-runner](hg.mozilla.org/build/tools/file/tip/buildfarm/release/release-runner3.py) is running some sanity checks on each of the provided partials.
 Part of the checks make sure that the certain release has been fully pushed to `~candidates` directory and then copied-over into the `~releases` directory.
-Absent this and the [Ship-it v2](https://shipit.mozilla-releng.net/) interface will throw an error.
+Absent this and the [Ship-it](http://ship-it.mozilla.org/) interface will throw an error.

 # A note on rerunning action tasks